 When you hear “edible sunflower,” you probably think of tall mammoth sunflowers and delicious sunflower seeds.
 However, Helianthus tuberosa, also known as Jerusalem artichoke or sun choke, is a member of the sunflower family that is grown and harvested for its edible tubers, not seeds.
-Jerusalem artichoke is a perennial growing up to 8 feet tall and wide, and is covered in small sunflower-like flowers throughout the summer.
-This article will provides information on companion planting with Jerusalem artichokes.
+Jerusalem artichoke is a perennial growing up to 8 feet (2 m.) tall and wide, and is covered in small sunflower-like flowers throughout the summer.
+This article will provide information on companion planting with Jerusalem artichokes.

 Jerusalem Artichoke Companion Planting

-As an ornamental and an edible, Jerusalem artichoke has plant friends or companions in the veggie garden, as well as in flower beds.
-It attracts pollinators, beneficial insects and birds.
+As an ornamental and an edible, Jerusalem artichoke has plant friends or companions in the veggie garden, as well as in flowerbeds.
+It attracts pollinators, beneficial insects, and birds.
 However, it also can be prone to aphids.
 In fact, it is sometimes used as an aphid decoy plant.